 1.1.
-To support and represent graduate students in the Department of Art.
+To support and represent graduate students in the Department of Art History.

 1.2.
 To cultivate a collegial social and academic environment among students, faculty, and staff.

-1.3.
-To seek and maintain fair representation of graduate students in the administration and decision making of the Department of Art, particularly with regard to matters that may affect the interests of graduate students.

 1.4.
-To provide channels for communicating and cooperating with other organizations within the university.
+To seek and maintain fair representation of graduate students in the administration and decision making of the Department of Art History, particularly with regards to matters that may affect the interests of graduate students.

 1.5.
+To provide channels for communicating and cooperating with other organizations within the University.

-To represent the interests of graduate students in relevant academic matters, particularly the form and content of the graduate programs in the Department of Art.
+1.7.
+To represent the interests of graduate students in relevant academic matters, particularly the form and content of the graduate programs in the Department of Art History.

 2.1.
-Membership includes all people registered in the School of Graduate Studies as full- or part-time graduate students in the Department of Art.
+Membership includes all people registered in the School of Graduate Studies as full- or part-time graduate students in the Department of Art History.

 2.2.
 All members have voting rights.

 2.3.
-Incoming students who are not yet registered in the School of Graduate Studies may participate in GUStA activities at the discretion of the Executive but will not have voting rights.
+Incoming students who are not yet registered in the School of Graduate Studies may participate in GUStA activities and meetings at the discretion of the Executive but will not have voting rights.

 3.1.
-The Executive is the governing body of GUStA and is composed of three (3) positions.
+The Executive is the governing body of GUStA and is composed of four (4) positions.
 These include:

 a) President or Co-Presidents